gatsbyjs/gatsby/docs/docs/porting-an-html-site-to-gatsby.md

 ### Gatsby build step

-You now have a site that mirrors the existing HTML site section.
+With all of the pages ported over, you now have a site that mirrors the existing HTML site.
 Stop the development server if it's still running; it's time to run the production build! 🎉

 ```shell
 gatsby build